grimme-lab/xtb_docs/source/CENSO_docs/censorc.rst

       - :ref:`censo_bs`
     * - prog
       - program that should be used for this step
-      - orca
+      - tm
-      - orca
+      - orca, tm
     * - sm
       - solvation model used for this step.
       - smd
-      - smd, cpcm
+      - smd, cpcm, cosmo, dcosmors, cosmors, cosmors-fine
     * - gfnv
       - Variant of GFN that should be used for xtb calculations in this step.
       - gfn2